The Ultimate Guide To Advanced Espresso: Perfecting The Steaming Process

 Presentation is key when serving espresso.
 Pouring techniques can greatly enhance the visual appeal of your espresso shots.
 One common technique is the “tulip” pour, where you pour the steamed milk slightly off-center of the espresso shot, creating a beautiful layered effect.
 Another popular technique is the “heart” pour, where you pour the milk directly into the center of the espresso shot, creating a heart shape on the surface.

-See also How-to Guide to Using a Philips 3200 Series/ Automatic Espresso Machine w LatteGo
+See also Beginner’s Guide to Using the Krups XP3208 Opio Espresso Machine

 Choosing the right cups for serving espresso is also important.
 Espresso cups are typically small, holding about 2-3 ounces of liquid.
 They are designed to keep the espresso hot while showcasing its crema and aroma.
 Look for cups with thick walls and handles that allow for easy gripping.
 Additionally, consider the material of the cups.
 Ceramic cups are popular for their heat retention, while glass cups offer a modern and elegant aesthetic.